jbcodeforce/jbcodeforce.github.io/docs/techno/cp4a/index.md

 * Business data is inaccessible and siloed preventing a complete view of customers and hindering compliance initiatives
 * Performance gaps caused by manual systems prevent efficiency and lack of reliable insights prevents operational visibility
-* Execution on key initiaives is slowed because of the lack of the right tools or right skills
+* Execution on key initiatives is slowed because of the lack of the right tools or right skills

+---

-### Product capabilities
+## Product capabilities

 * Process mining: to discover inefficiencies in existing business process.
 * Robotic process automation: digital employees